cruvinelrv/shepherd/README.md

 ## Features

+### DOMAIN
-- CLI for domain health analysis
+- Domain health analysis (CLI and programmatic)
-- Automatic cleaning command for multiple microfrontends (multi-packages)
-- Export of results and local history
-- Export of domains and owners to versionable YAML
 - Owner (responsible) management per domain
 - User story and task management, with support for linking stories to one or more domains (or globally)
+- Prevents adding owners or stories to non-existent domains
+- List, link, and analyze domains and their health
+- Import/export project configuration from YAML

+### TOOLS
 - Robust interactive CLI with color, ASCII art, and persistent active user
-- Prevents adding owners to non-existent domains
 - Can be used as a package for programmatic analysis
+- Help and about commands
+- Automatic cleaning command for multiple microfrontends (multi-packages)

+### DEPLOY
+- Export of domains and owners to versionable YAML
+- Export of results and local history
+- YAML export for CI/CD integration
+- Changelog commands (automatic changelog and history management)
+- Pull Request creation with GitHub CLI and Azure CLI integration (coming soon)

+### CONFIG
+- Configure domains and owners interactively
+- Persistent active user and configuration

 ## Installation